 So on and so forth.
 It’s time-consuming and gets old fast, but don’t let your children get into the habit of skipping subjects.
 As mentioned, we all hand our seemingly responsible middle school child an assignment to be done at the end of the week, only to find on Friday it was forgotten.
 Nothing has been done.

 Allow middle school and early high school children a bit of room, but keep an eye on their studies.
 It’s common for kids to avoid work they don’t want to do.

 Late High School

-There’s a change which occurs in late high school.
-Our 9th grade teens are still more child than adult.
+There’s a change that occurs in late high school.
+Our 9th-grade teens are still more children than adults.
 However look at the same teenagers 2 or 3 years later, and you’re looking at a young adult.